This page contains information about paddlesport access arrangements that SWOAPG has been involved in negotiating:

 SWOAPG, working closely with BBNPA and DCWW, have developed a scheme that allows access to four reservoirs in the national park (Pontsticill, Pentwyn, Beacons and Usk) for Providers delivering Canoeing, Kayaking and SUP to Groups.

-The Passport scheme allows access to Providers (and Clubs) that are members of SWOAPG, if they sign up and purchase a Passport.
+The Passport scheme allows access to Providers (and Clubs) if they sign up and purchase a Passport.
 The scheme is administered by BBNPA for DCWW, a charge is payable to cover the cost of administration.

 This access arrangement supersedes any previous access agreements at these sites that may have been made with Outdoor Activity Providers.